alexandermendes/tei-viewer/README.md

 # tei-viewer

-A single page HTML5 application to display and export TEI records.
-The viwer aims to provide a convenient way for researchers to view summaries of multiple TEI XML documents.
+A single page HTML5 application to display and export summaries of multiple TEI XML documents.

 ## Usage